Romer’s Gap is the name given to a gap in the fossil record where there was no fossil evidence of life on land over a huge period.

 The connection for us is that we lived in Edinburgh before moving to Cambridge.
 And that wonderful city has tremendous museums.
 Specifically, in the National Museum Of Scotland is an exhibit of Balanerpeton Woodi.
 And it has a very local connection to Edinburgh.

-As it drifted north over the millennia, it brought with it the fossils of small tetrapods, ancestors of every land creature of present times, including man.
+With that in mind, as it drifted north over the millennia, the land mass brought with it the fossils of small tetrapods, ancestors of every land creature of present times, including man.